 Look Up Creative Ways to Use Thanksgiving Leftovers: Turn all those extra mashed potatoes and dark meat turkey into a Shepherd's Pie, or make a bread pudding with extra rolls.
 Instead of just shoving leftovers in the fridge until they dry out, you can make all sorts of dishes for the first week of December that will be more appealing than regular leftovers and mean less food waste.

-Organize Your Photos from 2013: The year is almost up, and since Thanksgiving is about being grateful, organizing your snapshots can be a great way to look back at all you are grateful for.
+Organize Photos From the Year: The year is almost up, and since Thanksgiving is about being grateful, organizing your snapshots can be a great way to look back at all you are grateful for.
 Get rid of junk photos taking up hard drive space, put photos into folders according to date, person or activity, and reflect on another great year.

 Clean Out That Closet: You know the one I'm talking about—that one you always vow to clear out when you have a chunk of time?
 The one that threatens to kill you with piled up stuff when you try to open it?
 That closet.
 Do it now and who knows?
 After you sort into "donate," "keep," and "recycle" piles, you might notice there are potential useful items for needy folks in your donate pile—and now's the time when they are needed most.

-Get Super-Organized With Your Christmas Planning: Thanksgiving coming late this year means you have less time than you think to organize gift-buying, get-togethers and parties, and cooking.
+Get Super-Organized With Your Christmas Planning: Thanksgiving coming late this year means you have less time than you think to organize gift-buying, get-togethers, parties, and cooking.
 Spend some time organizing ideas and putting together your lists—the rest of your holiday season will go that much more smoothly.